putneydm/david_site_jekyll/test/_posts/2020/2020-01-12-squad-a-star-wars-story.markdown

 “Comm FD-472.
 Report,” the trooper continued to repeat.
 He waited, listened, hoping that the voice would return.
 But he was met by minutes of silence.
 Whatever was happening was over by now.

-_Did he really say there was a monster in the woods?
+_Did he really say there was a creature in the woods?
 Maybe he said rebels?_

 The transmission was badly garbled.
 He just could not be sure.
 Then another thought hit the trooper. _Where’s my blaster?_